Eagle Square, Abuja

 Eagle Square is the main square in Abuja, the capital of the Federal Republic of Nigeria.
 It is located between the Head of Service and the Federal Secretariat buildings in the Central Business District of Abuja.
-It is located where the Central Park was proposed and has an adjoining National Arcade jutting into The Three Arms Zone through the Democracy Avenue, overlooking the National Assembly Complex and the Aso Rock The square was constructed in 1999 to serve as the central area for seats of power in Nigeria.
+It is located where the Central Park was proposed and has an adjoining National Arcade, which juts into The Three Arms Zone through the Democracy Avenue, overlooking the National Assembly Complex and the Aso Rock The square was constructed in 1999 to serve as the central area for seats of power in Nigeria.

 History

 The square was constructed in 1999 to serve as the place "where city inhabitants gather to pay respect to authorities as it is meant to serve a public institution rather than the public."
 The total cost of Eagle Square was increased by 14% before the completion of the project.

 Usage

 Protests and rallies

 In January 2012, the Occupy Nigeria protest took place on the square.
 Political rallies are frequently held there, including the International Workers' Day (May 1) as well as ones held by the regime of General Sani Abacha.